logic-cribber/logic-cribber/README.md

 - 🔭 I’m currently working on Android Application and Node JS
-- 🌱 I’m currently learning BlockChain and best practices in Node Js
+- 🌱 I’m currently learning best practices in Node Js
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about anything related to android application